 We welcome children and families from all social, cultural and religious backgrounds and we believe children have a right to grow and learn in an environment free from prejudice and without discrimination.

 We recognise that all children in our nursery should be listened to, respected, valued and have equal access to all activities.
 We provide a positive play environment for every child, so they may develop good social skills and an appreciation of all aspects of this country’s multi-cultural society.
 We plan learning experiences to ensure, as far as practical, there is equality of opportunity for all children and a celebration of diversity.

 Children attending the nursery will be made aware of different cultures, disabilities of others and be encouraged to respect one another.
 For children whose home language is not English, we will take reasonable steps to provide opportunities for children to develop and use their home language in play and learning and support their language development at home; and ensure that children have sufficient opportunities to learn and reach a good standard in English language during the EYFS, ensuring that children are ready to benefit from the opportunities available to them when they begin year.

-The Valley Nursery & Kids Club has been awarded the highest possible Food Hygiene rating of “5 VERY GOOD” by the local authority.
+The Valley Nursery & Kids Club has been awarded nearly the highest possible Food Hygiene rating of “4 GOOD” by the local authority.
 This reflects our excellence in Environmental Health.